 - To promote the advancement of the living standards of all the people in Namibia.

-In order to align programmes and projects, the Rössing Foundation focuses mainly on the following identified targets:
+To align programmes and projects, the Rössing Foundation focuses mainly on the following identified targets:

 - the improvement of primary and secondary education through the implementation of various teachers' and learners' support programmes;